TorahBibleCodes/TorahBibleCodes_Sphinx/docs/source/usage.rst

 WARNING
 ----------------

 There are criminal squatters who are infringing on our TorahBibleCodes international copyright.
 We are not associated with any current PyPi projects.
-Do not PIP INSTALL - DO SO ONLY AT YOUR OWN RISK OF VIRUSES AND MALICIOUS CODE:
+DO NOT PIP INSTALL - YOU DO SO AT YOUR OWN RISK OF VIRUSES AND MALICIOUS CODE BY CRIMINAL SQUATTERS WHO ARE SQUATTING, INFRINGING, AND VIOLATING THE TORAHBIBLECODES COPYRIGHT.

 .. code-block:: console